What You Need to Know About Overdrafts and Overdraft Fees

 - Automatic bill payments

 We will not authorize and pay overdrafts for the following types of transactions without your consent.
+Complete the Extended Coverage Consent Form if you wish to opt-in and give Viriva consent.

 - ATM transactions